 LOCAL BEE INITIATIVE

 Since at least the last ice age, about 10,000 years ago, the European honey bee Apis mellifera has been evolving to adapt to local conditions.
 This has resulted in different subspecies native to and adapted to the conditions in different parts of Europe, with Apis mellifera mellifera the native bee in northern Europe, including the UK and Ireland.
-Imports of bees over the last 100-150 years have been considerable, with over 20,000 queens imported into the UK this year from the EU alone — almost all of which are not of our native, adapted bee.
+Imports of bees over the last 100-150 years have been considerable, with over 20,000 queens imported into the UK in 2020 from the EU alone — almost all of which are not of our native, adapted bee.

 Bees have reproductive behaviour which causes their genes to spread over a distance.
 A queen typically mates with 10–20 drones, and can mate with drones from colonies over 9mi distant and is likely to mate with at least one drone from a colony half this distance away.
 From this we can see one beekeeper's bees are likely to affect the genetics of every other colony within a few miles whenver it requeens by open mating.